James4Ever0/notes/Reverse Proxy Free Frp Providers, Remote Code Editing, Remote Development.md

 you could test the speed and decide to use it or not.

-in kali discovery service, usually the p2p network is preferred than direct frp tunneling.
+in kali discovery service, when local connection is not analiable, usually the p2p network is preferred than direct frp tunneling.

 brew has tinc as a package!